-There are over 200 "secret" routes in Connecticut: highways with numbers above 400.
+There are 227 "secret" routes in Connecticut: highways with numbers above 400.
 "Secret" is just an unofficial term for unsignposted state roads and state service roads.
 Many of these are small auxiliary roads, or even long exit ramps.

 The general public should never hear about secret routes, but they sometimes show up on maps, and a few road signs have even gone up.

 This page discusses some of the more interesting routes in the 700s.
-In the current numbering system, these are found in south and southwest areas of the state.
+These routes are mainly in DOT District 3: the south and southwest areas of the state.

-Though the Route 42 freeway was never more than a dotted line on regional planning maps, the state did examine less ampbitious plans to extend SR 702.
 In 1969, as part of a $250 million statewide plan, $1.5 million was included for engineering and land acquisition for the connector.
+The state engaged a design firm to plan the project in 1970.

 In 1975, the state estimated it would cost $9 million to extend the route 0.7 miles west to the Hartford Turnpike, just beyond Route 15.
 I don't know if an interchange was planned at Route 15, also known as the Wilbur Cross Parkway; a similar connector highway, Route 40, crosses the Parkway to the south with no access at all.